The geometry of 2-calibrated manifolds: Ample bundles and approximately holomorphic sections

+If we want to make the bounds explicit speak of an A.H.($C_j$) sequence. \end{definition}

 \begin{remark} The original notion of A.H. sequence introduced in \cite{IMP01,Pr02} is a bit more general than definition \ref{def:sucah}.
-The difference --as well as the fact that only a finite number of derivatives were taken into account-- is that the direction orthogonal to $D$ had a different treatment.
+The difference -as well as the fact that only a finite number of derivatives were taken into account- is that the direction orthogonal to $D$ had a different treatment.
 The main theorem of \cite{IMP01} produced appropriate A.H. sequences of sections with good control on any finite number of derivatives along $D$, but little along $D^{\perp}$.
-Using the relative theory one can obtain ``better'' solutions (with control in all directions), so we do not need to use the technically more complicated definition of \cite{IMP01,Pr02}. \end{remark}
+Using the relative theory one can obtain solutions with control in all directions, so we can avoid using the technically more complicated definition of \cite{IMP01,Pr02}. \end{remark}